 Western Berks Ambulance Association provides both BLS and ALS emergency services to a 150+ square mile area in Western Berks County, Pennsylvania.
-We operate 15 ambulances, 9 wheelchair vans, and several Supervisor vehicles out of five stations.
+We operate 15 ambulances, 9 wheelchair vans, and several Supervisor vehicles out of six stations.
 Our staff of highly trained Paramedics and Emergency Medical Technicians handle thousands of emergency calls and non-emergency transports per year.
 The service area, call volume, staff, and the types of service we offer make us the largest non-profit ambulance service in Berks County.
 Our service area consists of a diverse rural/suburban area with both high and low populations.

 Our population increases drastically during the work week due to large office and industrial work forces that commute into the area daily, along with a busy holiday season with outlet shoppers commuting in from out of state by mass transit.
 We also provide non-emergency BLS and ALS transports to the residents of Berks County.
 With our wheelchair units we offer transportation to and from prescheduled Doctor appointments and have a PUC license to provide other transportation.
 For more information on the types of services we provide, please go to our services page.
 There is a lot of information about us within our web site.
 We have tried to answer most of the more common questions that we hear, however we realize that you might want to know more.
 If you do have any questions please contact us.